Skip to main content

 The Foundational Inputs for Bone Health

 Your body relies on specific nutrients to execute the hormonal directives for bone formation.
 These are not merely passive ingredients; they are active participants in the biochemical processes that create strong, resilient bone matrix.
-A consistent supply of these elements is a primary way to support the of your skeletal system.
+A consistent supply of these elements is a primary way to support the hormonal regulation of your skeletal system.

 • Calcium This mineral is the primary structural component of bone.
 Your body cannot produce it, so it must be obtained through your diet.
 Hormones like Parathyroid Hormone (PTH) meticulously manage calcium levels in the blood, drawing from bone reserves when dietary intake is insufficient.